melanielaporte/Editable-Checkbox/README.md

 <h1>Assets:  Editable Checkbox</h1>
 ## Description
-This is a simple checkbox which a user can edit in play.
+This is a simple checkbox which a user can edit.

 ## Tech Stack
 HTML, CSS